odino/node-sri/README.md

 > node-sri@1.0.0 test /home/odino/projects/node-sri
 > ./node_modules/mocha/bin/mocha

-  sri
+  SRI
     #hash()
+      Promise API
-      ✓ should return a promise when called without callback ✓ should return an hash when generating an sri for an existing file ✓ should return an error when generating an sri for a non existing file ✓ should use a callback when passed
+        ✓ should return a promise when called without callback ✓ should return an hash when generating an sri for an existing file ✓ should accept an option to not return the algo in the hash ✓ should accept an option to use different algorithms ✓ should return an error when generating an sri for a non existing file Callback API
+        ✓ should use a callback when passed
         ✓ should return an hash when generating an sri for an existing file with a callback ✓ should return an error when generating an sri for a non existing file with a callback

-  6 passing (56ms)
+  8 passing (13ms)
 ```

 ## Useful resources